-Income from business partner is recognized at the time the services are rendered.
+Income from business partner is recognized upon signing of the agreement.

 Expense Recognition

 Expenses are recognized when a decrease in future economic benefits related to a decrease in an asset or an increase in a liability has arisen that can be measured reliably.